 Generally speaking, you shouldn’t need to text your date the very same night that you saw them.

 Let’s face it, you’ve just spent some time together and you are probably both still processing the date in your head.

-If you are a man who is a real traditionalist and you want to check that a girl got home safely, particularly if they travelled on public transport, then by all means send a very brief message… but don’t start a conversation beyond that.
+If you are a man who is a real traditionalist and you want to check that a girl got home safely, particularly if they travelled on public transport, then it’s totally fine to send a very brief message a few hours after… but don’t start a conversation beyond that.

 And in this modern day and age, most girls won’t expect this sort of text, so don’t feel that you ought to do it to look like you care.

 Don’t wait too long.

 While there is no hard and fast rule about when to text after a first date, it’s better to err on the side of caution and text sooner rather than later.